Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 LIMIT 20;

-Performance hint: on stores larger than 10M conversion rows, add a covering index on matomo_log_conversion (idsite, server_time, idgoal).
-The default schema indexes by (idsite, idvisit) only.
+Performance hint: on stores larger than 10M conversion rows, add a covering index on matomo_log_conversion (idsite, server_time, idgoal) — the default schema indexes by (idsite, idvisit) only.
+See the MariaDB indexing guide for covering-index theory.

 Common pitfalls